-- E. A full schedule of competition flow will be made available for competitors 2 weeks prior to the event. - F. The competition will consist of 3 competition rounds: Round One (all competitors), Semi-Final (16 competitors) and Final round (6 competitors). - G. The WBC may, at its discretion, schedule more than 1 competition round in a single day (e.g., Semi-Final and Final may be held on the same day).
+- F. The competition will consist of 3 competition rounds: Round One (all competitors), Semi-Final (16 competitors) and Final round (6 competitors). - G. The WBC may, at its discretion, schedule more than 1 competition round in a single day (e.g., Semi-Final and Final may be held on the same day).
 The WBC may, at its discretion, schedule overlapping performances in Round One. - H. At the end of Round One, the competitors with the 15 highest scores will advance to the Semi-Final round.
-The highest scoring member of the winning team who is not already advancing to the Semi-Final round will advance as the Wild Card competitor in the Semi-Final round.
+The highest scoring member of the winning team who is not already advancing to the Semi-Final round will advance as the Wild Card competitor in the Semi-Final round (see Scoring, below).
 At the end of the Semi-Final round, the competitors with the 6 highest scores will advance to the Final.
 The competitor's scores from each round will not carry over to the next round.
-Competitors will not receive their scoresheets for review or receive their scores until they have finished advancing in the competition. - I. At the conclusion of Round One, there will be a ceremony where the winner of the team competition will be announced as well as the 16 semi-finalists.
-After Final there will be an awards ceremony where finalists will be awarded sixth through first place.
+Competitors will not receive their scoresheets for review or receive their scores until they have finished advancing in the competition. - I. At the conclusion of Round One, there will be a ceremony where the following will be announced: the Top 15 semi-finalists, the winning team, and the Wild Card semi-finalist.
+After Finals there will be an awards ceremony where finalists will be awarded sixth through first place. - J. All ingredients and equipment are subject to evaluation by a backstage judge at any round.
+Carts may be examined prior to semi-finals and finals by a Judge, before rolling onto stage.
+The Judge may require verification of any and all ingredients or equipment on the cart.
+This may include sampling.
+Items found in violation of rules will not be allowed onstage.

-4.2.
-Overview of the Competition Area
+4.2 Overview of the Competition Area

-4.2.1.
-Station Placement
+4.2.1 Station Placement